 Recommended: Not as a business opportunity!

-What is iBuumerang
+What is iBuumerang?

-iBuumerang is a travel company that offers discounted travel packages for its members.
 It operates as an MLM company.
 That means that instead of paying for advertisements, they recruit people who should recruit other people and these people then sell the travel packages.

-How deep it goes?
+How deep does it go?

 The company was founded in 2019 as well as the website.
 (The company was officially founded in March 2019)